Collin Dean

-Collin Dean (born January 8, 2005) is an American former actor.
+Collin Dean (born January 8, 2005) is an American actor.

 Personal life

 Collin hails from Gilbert, Arizona, and he has an older sister.

 Career

 Voice acting

 Dean was the voice of Lincoln Loud in the Nickelodeon animated series, The Loud House after replacing Grant Palmer in 2016.
-Collin Dean is also known for guest starring in the Cartoon Network animated series Adventure Time as "Tiffany," and for his background role in Hotel Transylvania.
+Dean is also known for guest starring in the Cartoon Network animated series Adventure Time as "Tiffany," and for his background role in Hotel Transylvania.
 Dean also had a minor role as one of the campers in the American Dad! episode, Camp Campawanda, and co-starred with Elijah Wood in the 2014 Cartoon Network miniseries Over the Garden Wall.

 He is also the announcer for Boomerang as of the 2015 rebrand.

 Live-action acting

 In 2012, he was cast as Todd in the Funny or Die short film, Will Ferrell & Zach Galifianakis Debate Children.

 In 2015, he appeared as Ruprecht the Elf, in the comedy horror Christmas film, Krampus.